Integralist/integralist.co.uk/content/page/resume.md

 ## Tools, Languages and Tech

-I don't profess mastery, but I'm adept with most of the below, and I have an aptitude towards learning what I need to get the job done right:
+I don't profess mastery, but I'm adept with most of the below, and I have an aptitude towards learning what I need to get the job done right.

-> Note: with any static list, this is likely to go stale.
+> **NOTE**: with any static list, this is likely to go stale.
 For example, I've not worked with JavaScript for _many_ years (I'm aware of the various client-side platform changes, react, virtual doms etc) but at one point in time of my career I was considered a deep dive expert.
 So take this list with a 'pinch of salt'.

+**The _slightly_ more up-to-date, and ordered, list would be**:

+- Go
+- Python
+- Shell Scripting (Bash)
+- GitHub Actions (CI/CD pipelines)
+- VCL

+**The longer and more stale version**:

 - AWS CloudFormation (and the AWS platform in general)
 - CSS